liang-bo96/Eelbrain/doc/development.rst

   2. Related third-party imports (e.g., ``numpy``, ``matplotlib``)
   3. Local application/library specific imports (e.g., ``from eelbrain import ...``)

-  *Case Study:* In one review, a contributor was reminded to reorder their imports to place standard library modules before third-party and local imports.
-  Following this guideline makes it easier to see the dependencies of a module at a glance.

 **API Consistency**
   To make the library intuitive, we strive for consistency across the API:

   - Parameter names should be consistent with existing functions.
 For example, use ``cmap`` for colormaps, not ``colorscale``.
   - Functions that handle data should, where possible, accept data directly as a parameter (e.g., a ``y`` parameter for an ``NDVar``), analogous to existing plotting functions.

-  *Case Study:* During the development of the interactive plotting feature, a reviewer noted that a new function used the parameter name ``colorscale``.
-  The contributor was asked to rename it to ``cmap`` to match the parameter name used for colormaps throughout the rest of the Eelbrain library.

 **Type Hinting**
   Use type hints in all function signatures (e.g., ``def my_function(y: NDVar) -> Figure:``).